 If there are more prizes to award than the first four, then second place from each group will play for one or more additional tournament prize packages, as well as final placement for purposes of IFPA WPPR points.

 The highest-ranking rookie-eligible player, based on rankings after Round 3, but who does not win a tournament package in Round 4, will also win an NWPAS tournament package.
 If there are no Rookie-eligible players who meet that criteria, then standings after Round 2 will be used.

 Note that it is the responsibility of the player who just finished their ball to guard that machine from random people walking up to it and playing.
 As a result, if anyone other than the next player plunges the ball of the next player, it is the person who just ended their ball and didn't properly guard the machine who will be disqualified for playing out of turn.

 Match PlayThis is a more traditional match play tournament.
 It will be 5 rounds of 4-player games (or some 3-player games if odd number of players).
 No Final Rounds, rankings after 5 games are used to award prizes.
-Scoring will be 7-5-3-1 if a 4-player game, or 7-4-1 if a 3-player game.
+Points will be earned per game based on IFPA Scoring.